 About Kennards Hire Rally Australia

 The FIA World Rally Championship (WRC) is one of the world’s most diverse, exciting, and gruelling motorsport competitions.
-It’s energetic, exciting, uncompromising, and action-packed.
-It requires skill, courage, passion, endurance, and the ability to adapt to changing conditions.
+Always spectacular, dramatic and unpredictable, the WRC demands drivers show skill, courage, passion, endurance and the ability to adapt to constantly-changing conditions.

-On 16-19 November 2018, the beautiful Coffs Coast in Northern NSW will play host to the Kennards Hire Rally Australia, the Australian leg of the WRC and the closing round of the season.
+On 14-17 November 2019, the beautiful Coffs Coast in northern NSW will host Kennards Hire Rally Australia, the Australian leg of the WRC and the closing round of the season.

 Kennards Hire Rally Australia shares in the massive global coverage the WRC attracts, through television and other traditional media, plus online via its website and social media platforms.
-More than 200 media representatives from around the world attend the rally.
+Around 250 media representatives from around the world attend the rally.

 Rally Australia has the following digital reach –